 2. The LMF sends the DL Positioning message to the UE1 using the Namf_Communication_N1N2messageTransfer as specified in clause 6.11.1 of TS 23.273 [11].
+DL Positioning message may indicate whether Network assisted UE Sidelink Positioning is supported/allowed.
+Details can be defined by RAN WG.